-There were examples of good practice identified in relation to the agency's processes for engaging with service users, effective communication with carers and providing care in an individualised person centred manner.
+There were examples of good practice identified in relation to the agency's processes for engaging with the people supported, effective communication with carers individually and in groups and providing care in an individualised person centred manner.
+No areas for improvement were identified during the inspection.